codelockinfo/cashbook/INSTALLATION.md

 **Solution:**
 1. Verify files are in the correct directory
 2. Check the URL: `http://localhost/Cashbook/` (capital C)
-3. Make sure `index.html` exists in the folder
+3. Make sure `index.php` exists in the folder

 ### Problem: Transactions not loading